Skip Navigation or Skip to Content

 Participants in the ELDP will experience seven primary modalities of learning:

 • In-Person.
-There will be three, week-long in-person learning sessions.
-The goal of these sessions is to leverage the time together to build relationships, learn from each other, discuss materials as a group, work on team projects, hear from guest speakers, and have fun.
-These sessions will accommodate and leverage the unique and unpredictable learning opportunities only found when people get together in person.
-And there will be food!
+There will be three week-long in-person learning sessions.
+These sessions aim to build relationships, facilitate group discussions, work on team projects, hear from guest speakers, and have fun.
+These sessions leverage unique learning opportunities found only when people meet face-to-face.
+And, of course, there will be food!

 • Project Team.
-This program focuses on learning through leadership in action.
-Therefore, participants will have two opportunities to work on team projects.
-The first is a capstone project lasting the entirety of the program and culminating with a final presentation to an esteemed panel of judges.
-The second is a week-long team project during the second in person session.
-Teams will be supported via team building sessions and feedback processes.
+Participants will engage in two team projects.
+The first is a capstone project that spans the entire program and culminates in a final presentation to a panel of judges.
+The second is a week-long team exercise during the second in-person session.
+Teams will receive support through team-building sessions and feedback processes.

 • Support Network.
-Each participant will identify people within their personal and professional context to help support and sustain their learning throughout the program and beyond.
-The degree to which identified individuals engage will vary and be determined by the participant.
+Participants will identify individuals within their personal and professional networks to support and sustain their learning throughout the program and beyond.
+This support network may include managers, peers, direct reports, family, and community members.
+Program administrators will also leverage the ELDP alumni and stakeholders.

 • Guest Speakers and Panel Discussions.
-There will be numerous opportunities to hear directly from subject matter experts, government leadership, and other key stakeholders throughout the program.
-Participants not only learn from these speakers, but also have an opportunity to develop lasting relationships.
+Participants will have numerous opportunities to hear from subject matter experts, government leaders, and other key stakeholders.
+These sessions provide valuable learning experiences and opportunities to develop lasting relationships.

 What are the Proposed Modules and Course Descriptions?

 The ELDP schedule, graduation requirements, and session descriptions can be found online, under the program description of the ELDP website.
-Please visit http://eldp.pitiviti.org/program.php for additional information.
+Please visit the ELDP 2025 Program Description for additional information.

 4. Managing the ELDP